Software bloat: Alternatives

 Some applications, such as GIMP, and software with additional functionality from plug-ins, use extensions or add-ons which are downloaded separately from the main application.
 These can be created by either the software developer or by third-party developers.
 Plug-ins, extensions, and add-ons add extra functionality which might have otherwise been packaged in the main program.

 Allowing these plug-ins, extensions, and/or add-ons reduces the space used on any one machine, because even though the application, the "plug-in interface", and all the plug-ins combined are larger than the same functionality compiled into one monolithic application, it allows each user to install only the particular add-on features they require, rather than forcing every user to install a much larger monolithic application that includes all of the available features.
 This results in a "stripped-down" or "out-of-the-box" application that is delivered in a compact package yet is ready for users to add any missing functionality.

 Open source software may use a similar technique using preprocessor directives to include features at compile time selectively.
 This is easier to implement and more secure than a plugin system, but has the disadvantage that a user who wants a specific set of features must compile the program from source.

 Sometimes software becomes bloated because of "creeping featurism" (Zawinski's law of software envelopment).
 One way to reduce that kind of bloat is described by the Unix philosophy of "writing programs that do one thing and do it well," and breaking what would be a single, complicated piece of software into numerous simpler components which can be chained together using pipes, shell scripts, or other forms of interapplication communication.

+Security concerns

+Software bloat as a vulnerability

+Software bloat may induce more vulnerabilities due to the increased difficulty in managing a large volume of code and dependencies, and consequential difficulty navigating the code in order to find and resolve vulnerabilities.

+Bloatware as a vulnerability

+Although bloatware is not a form of malware and is not designed for malicious purposes, bloatware may introduce some vulnerabilities unintentionally and may cause the user's computer to have a higher risk for infection by computer viruses or ransomware.